 What was the last local gig you went to?
 How was it?

-Tell us about the bands or people in the Adelaide music community that inspire you.
+Tell us about the bands or people in the Sydney music community that inspire you.

 What are your plans for 2017?

 One things for certain is that I'll definitely be pissing off my household with my late night producing sessions.
 But I'm definitely itching to release more content, play more shows and collaborate with more artists (musically and visually)!View Profile Hide Interview